Skip to main content

 6. Foundation Settlement Cracks

-Pro Tip: If you can fit more than a quarter in the settlement crack, you should have it inspected by a professional.
+Pro Tip: If you can slide a quarter into the crack, it’s time to call a professional.

 7. Structural Cracks